 To get straight to the point, this is a phenomenal machine with impressive handling and smooth power delivery.
 When you combine this with it’s typically noughties aerodynamic curves and angled front end, you just have to love it.
 OK the headlight makes it look a bit old hat, but overall with it’s long aggressive frame and lines I think it stands the test of time very well.

 The engine is beautifully smooth and delivers endless amounts of power and torque from any rev range and in any gear, for any situation.
 That being said, it definitely prefers going fast!

-To conclude, I think this bike is just brilliant, provides big smiles every time I get on it.
-A great bit of kit for getting a kick out of, but also capable of the more serious day to day stuff.
-Lives up to it’s legendary status.
+To conclude: I think this bike is just brilliant: The lusty Honda provides big smiles every time I get on it.
+A great bit of kit for getting a kick from, but also capable of the more serious day to day stuff.
+The CBR lives up to it’s legendary status.

 Words: Paul Towers-France

 Pictures: Tony Donnelly